Things To Do in Kenya – Top 10 Tourist Attractions

 flickr.com/photos/nagarjun/43856765914

-The beautiful lakes that stud the Rift Valley northwest of Nairobi are renowned for their impressive birdlife.
-More than a million flamingos sometimes congregate on Lakes Nakuru or Bogoria, tinting the shallows pink.
+The beautiful lakes that stud the Rift Valley, northwest of Kenya’s capital Nairobi, are renowned for their impressive birdlife.
+More than a million flamingos sometimes gather on Lakes Nakuru, Bogoria or Elementaita, tinting the shallows pink.
 Even when flamingos are scarce, you can expect to see an impressive range of other tropical birds, from heavyweight pelicans and storks to colorful lovebirds and bee-eaters.

 3. Admire Snowcapped Mt Kilimanjaro From the Plains of Amboseli

-Amboseli National Park ranks among the most popular of Kenya tourist attractions.
-This national park is renowned for its plentiful elephants, which are often seen wading in the swamps.
-Buffalo, giraffe, hippo and wildebeest are common, and you might encounter big cats.
-Amboseli’s crowning glory is the dramatic backdrop provided by the world’s tallest freestanding mountain, which towers 5km/3mi above the plains below.
-One of the most amazing things to see in Kenya is Kilimanjaro’s snowcapped peak emerge from the clouds above Amboseli, a phenomenon that most often occurs at dusk or dawn.
+Amboseli National Park ranks among the most popular of Kenya’s tourist attractions.
+It is renowned for its plentiful elephants, which are often seen wading in the swamps.
+Buffalo, giraffe, hippo and wildebeest are also common, and you might encounter big cats.
+Amboseli’s crowning glory is the dramatic backdrop provided by Mt Kilimanjaro, the world’s tallest freestanding mountain, which towers 5km/3mi above the plains below.
+One of the most amazing sights in Kenya is Kilimanjaro’s snowcapped peak emerging from the clouds above Amboseli, a phenomenon that typically occurs at dawn or dusk.

 4. Chill Out on Idyllic Diani Beach

-5. Take an Exclusive Private Safari in Laikipia Plateau
+5. Take an Exclusive Private Safari in the Laikipia Plateau

-Laikipia differs from most other major safari destinations in that it comprises a mosaic of like-minded private reserves and community conservancies.
-Most lodges here operate on an all-inclusive basis; depending on which you visit, guided activities might include standard game drives, night drives, bush walks, horseback excursions or camelback safaris.
+The Laikipia Plateau differs from most other major safari destinations in that it comprises a mosaic of like-minded private reserves and community conservancies.
+Collectively, this vast cluster of conservancies forms the second-largest protected area in Kenya.
+Most lodges here operate on an all-inclusive basis.
+Depending on which you visit, guided activities might include standard game drives, night drives, bush walks, horseback excursions or camelback safaris.
 Wildlife viewing is superb and includes all the Big Five, as well as African wild dog.
 Laikipia is an important stronghold for the localized Grevy’s zebra, which is larger and has narrower stripes than other zebras, and the striking reticulated giraffe.

 6. Step Back in Time at Fort Jesus